 It was the same across the river at Eastbrook High.

-The whole town mostly consists of subdivisions.
+The whole town mostly comprises subdivisions.
 Everyone lived here but everyone worked in the city.

-Close enough that you could commute back and forth.
+Close enough that you could commute.
 Far enough away you didn’t have to put up with a lot of noise or crime.

-Her dad was born and raised here and her mom had gone to high school here.
-They had never thought to raise her anywhere else.
+Her dad was born and raised here, and her mom had gone to high school here.
+They never thought to raise her anywhere else.

 They wouldn’t get any complaints from her.
 She loved it here.
 Loved knowing everyone by name.
 Loved feeling safe.
 Unhurried.
 You couldn’t pay her to live in the city.

-Her warm grey eyes came to rest on her table across from her.
+Her warm grey eyes came to rest on the table across from her.
 Stacy and Stacey.
 They’ve been dating about a year now.
 Both on the swim team.
 Both blond hair and blue eyes.
-His just a little bit darker.
+His just a shade darker.